ptoupas/harflow3d/README.md

 docker run -it --rm harflow3d /bin/bash
 ```

 This will start a container and give you access to a shell inside the container.
-From there, you can run the `harflow3d` tool as usual.
+From there, you can run the `harflow3d` tool as usual (see step 4 above).
+Remember that you will need to initialize wandb inside the container with your API key as explained above in step 2.